immutables/immutables.github.io/immutable.md

 **Possible problems**

 + If not all mandatory attributes are marked as `@Value.Parameter`
-  - Compilation error in the generated code: not all final fields were initialized in constructor
+  - Compilation error: could not generate default value for mandatory field.

 <a name="collection"></a>
 ### Array, Collection and Map attributes